v1kko/OpenACC_behaviour/docs/pointers_structs.md

     dereferencing the pointer in device memory
     ```

 In the tables below, the **Correctness** column states whether each compiler's observed behaviour conforms to the OpenACC specification.
-Because copying a container does not attach its allocatable component, the data is not guaranteed on the device unless `container%values` is explicitly attached.
-Only the example that does so is expected to work; elsewhere a "correct" output relies on a non-portable automatic deep copy rather than on behaviour the specification mandates.

 ## Container with "declare create"